annamariakou/SOC-Fellowship-Annamaria-Koutsoras/README.md

 ### Ticket 3a

 You realise you forgot your shopping list at home!
-In order to not forget anything, create a list called `shopping_list` with 5 new items, each one being a **string**.
+In order to not forget anything, create a list called `shopping_list` with these 4 new items; **Apples, Grapes, Olive Oil, Soap** .
+Each item is a **string**.

 Print `shopping_list` to your console.